dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-1-intro.md

 ---
-title: "Intro to the Semantic Layer"
+title: "Intro to MetricFlow"
-description: Getting started with the dbt Semantic Layer
+description: Getting started with the dbt and MetricFlow
-displayText: "dbt Cloud Semantic Layer best practices"
-hoverSnippet: Learn how to get started with the dbt Semantic Layer
+hoverSnippet: Learn how to get started with the dbt and MetricFlow
 ---

 :::tip